Processing Natural Gas: 8 Steps to Know

 What is natural gas?

-While some of this processing is completed at the well site, the process is completed at the processing plant.
+Anyway, coming back to the topic, while some of this processing is completed at the well site, the process is completed at the processing plant.
 Before natural gas enters the pipeline, removal of most or all impurities is required.
 Processing natural gas as whole requires several separate steps, however there are four primary processes: oil, water and condensate removal, hydrogen and carbon dioxide removal, dehydration, and the removal of NGL.

 Processing Natural Gas